Angelo Santangelo's Ancestors

 ~< Back to Chart >~

-Eight Sciacca baptism records have been found for the children of Master Pho and Cunsula Galluzzo, but her given name was spelled differently on these records, Consula, Cosolilla, Consola, but mostly Cunsula.
+Ten Sciacca baptism records have been found for the children of Master Pho and Cunsula Galluzzo, but her given name was spelled differently on these records, Consula, Cosolilla, Consola, but mostly Cunsula.
 Her given name is a derivative of the Spanish name Consuelo, meaning consolation.
-Their first four children were baptized in the mother church parish and the last four in the St. Vito parish as follows — Giovanni was baptized as Joanni on July 19, 1577; ancestor Angela; Stephano on July 27, 1579; Lauria Vincenza on October 27, 1581; Antonino was baptized on September 9, 1588, the first in the St. Vito parish; Eustachio, which is the Italian form of the Latin name Eustachius, meaning fruitful; Dorothea on December 25, 1596, who probably died young; and another Dorothia on May 24, 1599.
+Their first five children were baptized in the mother church parish and the last five in the St. Vito parish as follows — Giovanni was baptized as Joanni on July 19, 1577; ancestor Angela; Stephano was baptized on July 27, 1579, and married Maria Indelicato on June 1, 1625; Lauria Vincenza on October 27, 1581; Geronimo Gregorio was baptized on March 12, 1584; Antonino was baptized on September 9, 1588, the first in the St. Vito parish, and married Teresa Martino in 1620; Eustachio, which is the Italian form of the Latin name Eustachius, meaning fruitful, was baptized on May 19, 1593; Dorothea on May 11, 1595, but probably died as an infant; another Dorothea on December 25, 1596, who also probably died young; and lastly, another Dorothea who was baptized on May 24, 1599, and married Calogero Intermagio from what looks like an abbreviation of Caltabellotta in 1628.

 ~<^>~